plinss/acmebot/README.md

 This tool can generate both RSA and ECDSA certificates.
 By default it will generate and maintain both types of certificates.

+### Certificate Transparency / Signed Certificate Timestamp Support

+This tool can automatically register your certificates with multiple certificate transparency logs and retrieve Signed Certificate Timestamps (SCTs) for each.
+The retrieved SCTs are suitable to be deilvered via a TLS extension, SCT TLS extension modules are available for [Apache](https://httpd.apache.org/docs/trunk/mod/mod_ssl_ct.html) and [Nginx](https://github.com/grahamedgecombe/nginx-ct).

 ### Mixed Use of DNS and HTTP Authorization